robert-westenberger/knowledgebase/home.md

 [Todo](/todo)

 ## Diary
+**6-8** 10 - 12 Did some exercises in schaums discrete math manual.
+Started looking at mit ocw 2005 problem set 3.
+Started taking notes in Discrete Mathematics with Applications 8.5 Partial Order relations.
+Continue this tomorrow.
 **6-3** 10 - 12 Did exercise 10 and 13 of 4.3 how to prove it 2nd edition
 **6-2** 10 - 12 Tomorrow, finish exercise 10 of Sec 4.3
 **5-28** 10 - 12 Finished exercise 10.
 Started sec 4.3 of how to prove it 2nd edition.
 Did a few exercises.
 Tomorrow, do exercises 8/9/10 of sec 4.3